-Course Objective: For any student of politicsit is very important to know the making of the Constitution of his own country.
+Course Objective: For any student of politics, it is very important to know the making of the Constitution of his own country.
 The major debates on various philosophical questions during the time of making of the Constitution are to be discussed.
-Federal character of the Indian state, controversies regarding the nature of Indian federation got placed.
+Federal character of the Indian state, caste and class as important factors, controversies regarding the nature of Indian federation got placed.
 The uniqueness of this paper is that this paper includes various local self-government institutions of Bankura (like ZillaParishad, Municipalities).

 Course Outcome: Students, after successfully attainment of this course shall be able to elucidate the history behind making of the Indian Constitution (including great debates of the Constituent Assembly).
 They can also evaluate the philosophy and values enshrined within the Fundamental Rights, Directive Principles of State Policy and Fundamental Duties by their own capacity.
-What is more, functions of the three organsof Government and dynamismnoticed in India's federal character are also to be examined by our students.
-As the course includes Bankura's local government institutions, they'llgather satisfactory experience on local-self government.
+What is more, functions of the three organs of Government and dynamism noticed in India's federal character are also to be examined by our students.
+As the course includes Bankura's local government institutions, they'll gather satisfactory experience on local-self government.

-- 1. Govt. of India Act, 1935 as the Foundation of the Constitutional Framework of Post Independent India. - 2.
-Making of the Constitution: Major Features of the Constitution.
-Core Values: Fundamental Rights, Directive Principles of State Policies, Fundamental Duties. - 3.
-Institutions of Governance: Union Legislature, Union Executive and the Judiciary. - 4.
+- 1. Making of the Constitution: Major Features of the Constitution.
+Core Values: Fundamental Rights, Directive Principles of State Policies, Fundamental Duties. - 2.
+Institutions of Governance: Union Legislature, Union Executive and the Judiciary. - 3.
 India as a Parliamentary Federation: Major Features of Indian Federalism.
-Makeover from Centralised Federation to Multilevel Federalism. - 5.
-Local Self-Government: Importance of 73rd Constitutional Amendment Act, 1992 (with Special reference to the Composition, Powers and Functions of Bankura ZillaParishad) and 74thConstitutional Amendment Act, 1992 (with special reference to the Composition, Powers and Functions of Bankura, Bishnupur and Sonamukhi Municipalities).
+Makeover from Centralised Federation to Multilevel Federalism. - 4.
+Local Self-Government: Importance of 73rd Constitutional Amendment Act, 1992 (with Special reference to the Composition, Powers and Functions of Bankura Zilla Parishad) and 74thConstitutional Amendment Act, 1992 (with special reference to the Composition, Powers and Functions of Bankura, Bishnupur and Sonamukhi Municipalities). - 5.
+Caste and Class in India.